andrewrgoss/andrewrgoss.com/content/resources.md

 Data mining is the process of discovering predictive information from the analysis of large databases.
 This guide provides an example-filled introduction to data mining using Python, one of the most widely used data mining tools - from cleaning and data organization to applying machine learning algorithms.<br>
 <a href="https://www.springboard.com/blog/data-mining-python-tutorial" target="_blank">springboard.com/blog/data-mining-python-tutorial</a>

+#### Foundations of Machine Learning
+This training course offered through Bloomberg covers a wide variety of topics in machine learning and statistical modeling.
+The primary goal of the class is to help participants gain a deep understanding of the concepts, techniques and mathematical frameworks used by experts in machine learning.
+It is designed to make valuable machine learning skills more accessible to individuals with a strong math background, including software developers, experimental scientists, engineers, and financial professionals.<br>
+<a href="https://bloomberg.github.io/foml" target="_blank">bloomberg.github.io/foml</a>

 #### Handy Python Libraries for Formatting and Cleaning Data
 Data scientists spend a lot of time cleaning messy data.
 This is a list of Python libraries that help make data more orderly and legible - from styling DataFrames to anonymizing datasets.<br>
 <a href="https://blog.modeanalytics.com/python-data-cleaning-libraries" target="_blank">blog.modeanalytics.com/python-data-cleaning-libraries</a>